javierasping/sentinel/content/posts/virtualizacion-kvm-linux/redes-kvm/crear-redes-virtuales-privadas-kvm/_index.en.md

     name: Create and configure private virtual networks
     parent: redes-kvm
     weight: 2
-title: Create and configure private virtual networks
+title: How to create and configure private virtual networks
 ---